fission/fission.io/content/en/blog/custom-metrics-autoscaling-new-deploy.md

 ## Conclusion

 By now you would have understood how to provide custom metrics to the HPA.
 You can try exposing other kafka metrics through the prometheus adapter.
 In the latest version of fission, we have added quite a few new metrics.
 You can try using those metrics with the new deploy functions.

-If you have any doubts, feel free to reach us at [fission slack](https://fission.io/slack)
+If you have any doubts, feel free to reach us at [fission slack](/slack)

 ## Want More?

-More examples can be found in our [examples directory on GitHub](https://github.com/fission/examples/).
+More examples can be found in our [Examples repository on GitHub](https://github.com/fission/examples/).
 Follow **[Fission on Twitter](https://www.twitter.com/fissionio)** for more updates!